-The Teacher Creativity Fellowship Program is one of the Endowment’s longest standing programs and began as a way to help Indiana public school teachers renew their commitment to teaching.
-Since it began in 1987, the program has expanded its eligibility to teachers in private and parochial schools, to principals and assistant principals, and to school counselors and media specialists.
-The commitment behind this competitive program is to recognize, re-energize and support Indiana educators.
+The Teacher Creativity Fellowship Program (TCFP) is one of the Endowment’s longest standing programs and began as a way to help Indiana public school teachers renew their commitment to teaching.
+Since it began in 1987, the program has expanded its eligibility to educators in private and parochial schools, to principals and assistant principals, and to school counselors and media specialists.
+The aim behind this competitive program is to recognize, re-energize and support Indiana educators.

 Contact us by email at firstname.lastname@example.org

 Does your K-12 school have a newsletter?
 Email email@example.com to let us know how we can best reach your school about this opportunity.